 - There is no “one-size-fits-all” solution that works for businesses.
-In fact, what works for your business will not work for another, even within the same industry, in many cases.
+What works for your business will not work for another, even within the same industry, in many cases.

 - You need a solid, technical understanding of how cloud computing works.

-- You need to consider how it will be implemented, and any limitations your business may impose on that implementation due to security or compliance requirements.
+- It would be best to consider how it will be implemented and any limitations your business may impose on that implementation due to security or compliance requirements.

-- You also need to be flexible and willing to change your business processes to ensure the very best efficiency is achieved through cloud computing, which will directly impact the return on investment it can provide.
+- You also need to be flexible and willing to change your business processes to ensure the best efficiency through cloud computing, which will directly impact the return on investment it can provide.

 It sounds like a lot of work and planning, but can it be worthwhile?
 For many companies, it is the ideal way to improve and grow a business.